 My Grandma’s Monster Cookies are the absolute BEST!
 One of the best things about visiting her as a kid was knowing there would be a big bowl of Monster Cookies on the counter and another bowl in the freezer.
-She lived 8 hours away so we only got to visit her two to three times a year and she always made a point to have our favorite foods around.
+She lived 8 hours away, so we only got to visit her two to three times a year.
+She always made a point to have our favorite foods around.
+These cookies are a great option for those with gluten dietary restrictions, just like these Chewy Peanut Butter Chocolate Chip Granola Bars.

 My Grandma Stronks was such a fun lady.
 She was a beautician by profession and had a home salon that she worked at well into her seventies.
 She LOVED to play Yahtzee, eat cinnamon bears, and drink Diet Pepsi.
 I miss her so much.